tidy-finance/website/docs/31_beta.md

 ## 10  10107 1990-12-01         1.41
 ## # ... with 1,352 more rows
 ```

-But instead we want to perform the estimations of rolling betas for different stocks in parallel.
-We can use the flexibility of the `future` package which we use to define how we want to perform the parallel estimation.
-If you have a Windows machine, it makes most sense to define `multisession` which means that separate `R` processes are running in the background on the same machine to perform the estimations.
-If you check out the documentation of `plan()`, you can see that there are other ways to resolve the parallelization.
+However, instead, we want to perform the estimations of rolling betas for different stocks in parallel.
+We can use the flexibility of the `future` package, which we use to define how we want to perform the parallel estimation.
+If you have a Windows machine, it makes most sense to define `multisession`, which means that separate `R` processes are running in the background on the same machine to perform the individual jobs.
+If you check out the documentation of `plan()`, you can also see other ways to resolve the parallelization.

 ```r
 plan(multisession, workers = availableCores())
 ```

-Using 8 cores, the estimation for our sample of around 25k stocks takes around 20 mins.
-Of course you can speed up things considerably by having more cores available to share the workload.
+Using eight cores, the estimation for our sample of around 25k stocks takes around 20 minutes.
+Of course, you can speed up things considerably by having more cores available to share the workload.
 Note the difference in the code below?
 All you need to do is to replace `map` with `future_map`.

 ```r
 beta_monthly <- crsp_monthly_nested %>%